College of Science & Mathematics

-Entry level courses must be completed on St. Thomas campus, but degree can be completed on either campus.
+Core courses must be completed on the Orville E. Kean campus on St. Thomas, but the degree can be completed on either campus.

 Students complete a minimum of 36 graduate credit hours to earn the MMES degree.
-There are four program requirements:
+There are three program requirements:

 Note that students will be expected to finalize a match with a major professor by the end of the first semester in the program.

 Core coursework in the first year is designed to provide the broad theoretical and practical background and tools necessary for effectively conducting scientific research, managing natural resources and communicating the results of research and management decisions to various audiences.
-All students enrolled in the MMES program complete four two-semester core courses:
+All students enrolled in the MMES program complete four core courses in each of two semesters:

 Fall Year 1

 - MES 501 Physical and Ecological Processes along a Land-Sea Gradient I (3 credits)